PaddlePaddle/Paddle/doc/v2/faq/build_and_install/index_en.rst

 4. paddlepaddle\*.whl is not a supported wheel on this platform.
 ------------------------------------------------------------------------

-The primary cause for this issue is that it can not find the correct paddlepaddle installation package that matches your current system.The latest paddlepaddle python installation package supports Linux x86_64 and MacOS 10.12 os including python2.7 and pip 9.0.1.
+The primary cause for this issue is that it can not find the correct PaddlePaddle installation package that matches your current system.The latest PaddlePaddle Python installation package supports Linux x86_64 and MacOS 10.12 os including Python2.7 and Pip 9.0.1.

 You can upgrade pip with the following command\: